Wi-Fi: Operational principles

-Wi-Fi stations communicate by sending each other data packets: blocks of data individually sent and delivered over radio.
+Wi-Fi stations communicate by sending each other data packets, blocks of data individually sent and delivered over radio on various channels.
 As with all radio, this is done by the modulation and demodulation of carrier waves.
-Different versions of Wi-Fi use different techniques, 802.11b uses DSSS on a single carrier, whereas 802.11a, Wi-Fi 4, 5 and 6 use multiple carriers on slightly different frequencies within the channel (OFDM).
+Different versions of Wi-Fi use different techniques, 802.11b uses direct-sequence spread spectrum on a single carrier, whereas 802.11a, Wi-Fi 4, 5 and 6 use orthogonal frequency-division multiplexing.

+Channels are used half duplex and can be time-shared by multiple networks.
+Any packet sent by one computer is locally received by stations tuned to that channel, even if that information is intended for just one destination.
+Stations typically ignore information not addressed to them.
+The use of the same channel also means that the data bandwidth is shared, so for example, available throughput to each device is halved when two stations are actively transmitting.

-As with other IEEE 802 LANs, stations come programmed with a globally unique 48-bit MAC address (often printed on the equipment) so that each Wi-Fi station has a unique address.
+As with other IEEE 802 LANs, stations come programmed with a globally unique 48-bit MAC address.
 The MAC addresses are used to specify both the destination and the source of each data packet.
-Wi-Fi establishes link-level connections, which can be defined using both the destination and source addresses.
 On the reception of a transmission, the receiver uses the destination address to determine whether the transmission is relevant to the station or should be ignored.
-A network interface normally does not accept packets addressed to other Wi-Fi stations.

-Channels are used half duplex and can be time-shared by multiple networks.
-When communication happens on the same channel, any information sent by one computer is locally received by all, even if that information is intended for just one destination.
-The network interface card interrupts the CPU only when applicable packets are received: the card ignores information not addressed to it.
-The use of the same channel also means that the data bandwidth is shared, such that, for example, available data bandwidth to each device is halved when two stations are actively transmitting.

-A scheme known as carrier sense multiple access with collision avoidance (CSMA/CA) governs the way stations share channels.
-With CSMA/CA stations attempt to avoid collisions by beginning transmission only after the channel is sensed to be "idle", but then transmit their packet data in its entirety.
-However, for geometric reasons, it cannot completely prevent collisions.
-A collision happens when a station receives multiple signals on a channel at the same time.
+A scheme known as carrier-sense multiple access with collision avoidance (CSMA/CA) governs the way stations share channels.
+With CSMA/CA stations attempt to avoid collisions by beginning transmission only after the channel is sensed to be idle, but then transmit their packet data in its entirety.
+CSMA/CA cannot completely prevent collisions, as two stations may sense the channel to be idle at the same time and thus begin transmission simultaneously.
+A collision happens when a station receives signals from multiple stations on a channel at the same time.
 This corrupts the transmitted data and can require stations to re-transmit.
 The lost data and re-transmission reduces throughput, in some cases severely.